Safety benchmarks for reinforcement learning

-A gym environment is registered for each of the following level types:
+SafeLifeEnv.register() class function.
+This will register an environment for each of the following types:

-challengeThis allows one to create a new environment instances using e.g.
+challengeAfter registration, one can create new environment instances using e.g.

 In addition, there are a number of environment wrappers in the

-safelife.env_wrappers module which can be useful for training or logging.
-These include wrappers to incentivize agent movement, log episode statistics and/or training videos, and add a simple side effect impact penalty.
-See the wrapper descriptions for more details.
+safelife.env_wrappers module which can be useful for training.
+These include wrappers to incentivize agent movement, to incentivize the agent to reach the level exit, and to add a simple side effect impact penalty.
+The

 To start, create an empty level using

 python3 -m safelife new --board_size <SIZE>

 Various example and benchmark levels can be found in

 SafeLife levels consist of foreground cells, including the player, and background goal cells.
 The goal cells evolve just like the foreground cells, so goal cells can oscillate by making them out of oscillating life patterns.
 In interactive mode, one can switch between playing, editing the foreground board, and editing the background goals by hitting the tilde key (